openvinotoolkit/openvino/docs/get_started/get_started_macos.md

 * **Intermediate Representation:** The Model Optimizer output.
 A model converted to a format that has been optimized for Intel® architecture and is usable by the Inference Engine.
 * **Inference Engine:** The software libraries that run inference against the IR (optimized model) to produce inference results.

-In addition, demo scripts, code samples and demo applications are provided to help you get up and running with the toolkit:
+In addition, sample scripts, code samples and demo applications are provided to help you get up and running with the toolkit:
-* **Demo Scripts** - Batch scripts that automatically perform the workflow steps to demonstrate running inference pipelines for different scenarios.
+* **Sample Scripts** - Batch scripts that automatically perform the workflow steps to demonstrate running inference pipelines for different scenarios.
 * **[Code Samples](../IE_DG/Samples_Overview.md)** - Small console applications that show you how to:
     * Utilize specific OpenVINO capabilities in an application.
     * Perform specific tasks, such as loading a model, running inference, querying specific device capabilities, and more.